dmbarbour/wikilon/docs/AboutAO.md

 Each patch consists of a header and a body.
 The header is a simple sequence of secure hashes, each identifying another patch (hence forming a tree structure).
 The body is a sequence of `@word def` actions, each overwriting a prior definition for the indicated word.
 A word may be logically deleted by defining a trivial cycle, `@foo {%foo}`.
 The last update for a word's definition 'wins', whether that update occurs within the header or body.
 We might interpret each secure hash as logically inlining the identified patch.

-This representation allows for flexible dictionary structure and merge or update models, with a fair amount of structure sharing, and potential index sharing (depending on the nature of the updates).
-Secure hashes implicitly have a global namespace, so sharing of dictionaries is easy, only requiring transmission of unknown hashes.
+This representation allows for flexible dictionary structure - e.g. an append-only log, or an LSM tree.
+It can be indexed externally, and the immutability of secure hashes simplify indexing.
+Applying patches is conveniently idempotent.
+It's easy to fork, and three-way merge is feasible.
+It is not difficult to replicate the dictionary and to maintain it incrementally over time - to download and cache unrecognized secure hashes while preserving the rest for structure sharing.

 ### Secure Hash